Jul 3, 2019|

 For every person that loves adventure and travels to Peru, Sacred Valley is the first place I recommend to visit.
 You can spend all your time on an adventure while being there.
 There is trekking, paragliding, horseback riding, rafting, mountain biking, via Ferrata climbing, endless options for zip linings with breathtaking views.
 Almost every hotel will offer you a menu of high-quality adventures that make your trip even more memorable and complete.

 One of the most unique places to stay at for adventure seekers is the Sky Lodge.
 Very unique glass cabins hotel located on the side of the mountain at almost 2000 feet above the sea level.
-The only way to get there is to hike however the effect of sleeping almost touching the sky is totally worth the effort.
+And the only way to get there is to hike however the effect of sleeping almost touching the sky is totally worth the effort.
 Not mentioning the view of the whole valley that spreads in front of your eyes when you wake up in the morning.

 The Incas, Uros, Gauchos & Cariocas Tour